 The common values for volume pots are 250k for single coil pickups and 500k for humbucker pickups, but you can use any value from 250k to 1 mega-ohm if your ear says it sounds right.
-The higher the value of the volume control, the brighter the tone of the guitar, even when the Volume control is all the way up.
+The higher the value of the Volume control, the brighter the tone of the guitar, even when the volume is all the way up.
 This happens because the lower values do not have enough resistance to prevent high-end frequencies from escaping to ground.
-You do need some frequencies to escape to ground, however; otherwise, the guitar will sound harsh.
+You do need some frequencies to escape to ground, however.
+Otherwise, the guitar will sound harsh.
 The capacitor and the resistor will have no effect on the signal when the volume control is all the way up.

 The capacitor values are very small, usually 0.001 µF or less and are usually of the ceramic disc variety.
 The higher the values are, the brighter the tone will get as the Volume gets turned down.
 The resistors range from 80k to about 300k and higher values lead to a brighter tone.

 There are three versions of the treble bleed circuit

 The first version is just the capacitor across Tabs 1 and 2 of the volume control (Fig 1).
 The first version is used in some PRS guitars but it is generally considered to be too extreme and can result in a very bright tone when the volume control is turned down.
 If you use this mod, start with a VERY small capacitor.
 PRSs use a 180 pF.